JunjieYang97/stocBiO/README.md

 + `--eta`: Hyperparameter $\eta$ for Hessian inverse approximation.
 + `--noise_rate`: The corruption rate for MNIST data.

-To implement the code with different datasets, please run the following code:
+To replicate empirical results under different datasets in our paper, please run the following commands:

 #### stocBiO in MNIST with p=0.1

 ```python